Omega-6 fatty acids

-Evening primrose oil has gained popularity as a way to treat hot flashes associated with menopause, but so far studies have not shown that it works.
-If you want to try evening primrose oil for hot flashes and night sweats, ask your health care provider whether it is safe and right for you.
+EPO has gained popularity as a way to treat hot flashes associated with menopause, but so far studies have been inconclusive.
+If you want to try EPO for hot flashes and night sweats, ask your health care provider whether it is safe and right for you.

-Some evidence suggests that evening primrose oil may reduce breast pain and tenderness in people with cyclic mastalgia.
-It may also help reduce symptoms to a lesser extent in people with non cyclic mastalgia.
+Some evidence suggests that EPO may reduce breast pain and tenderness in people with cyclic mastalgia.
+It may also help reduce symptoms to a lesser extent in people with noncyclic mastalgia.
 However, it does not seem to be effective for severe breast pain.

-Evening primrose oil has been suggested as an additional treatment (in addition to standard therapy) for multiple sclerosis (MS) although there is no scientific evidence that it works.
-MS patients who want to add evening primrose oil to their treatment regimens should talk with a health care provider.
+EPO has been suggested as an additional treatment (along with standard therapy) for multiple sclerosis (MS) although there is no scientific evidence that it works.
+MS patients who want to add EPO to their treatment regimens should talk with a health care provider.

 Premenstrual syndrome (PMS)

 Although most studies have found no effect, some women report relief of PMS symptoms when using GLA.
-The symptoms that seem to be helped the most are breast tenderness and feelings of depression, as well as irritability and swelling and bloating from fluid retention.
+The symptoms that seem to improve the most are breast tenderness and feelings of depression, as well as irritability and swelling and bloating from fluid retention.

 For general health, there should be a balance between omega-6 and omega-3 fatty acids.
 The ratio should be in the range of 2:1 - 4:1, omega-6 to omega-3 -- and some health educators advocate even lower ratios.
+Omega-6 fatty acids can be found in sunflower, safflower, soy, sesame, and corn oils.
 The average diet provides plenty of omega-6 fatty acids, so supplements are usually not necessary.
-People with specific conditions such as eczema or psoriasis, arthritis, diabetes, or breast tenderness (mastalgia) may want to ask their health care providers about taking omega-6 supplements.
+People with specific conditions, such as eczema or psoriasis, arthritis, diabetes, or breast tenderness (mastalgia) may want to ask their health care providers about taking omega-6 supplements.

-Omega-6 fatty acids are available in supplemental oils that contain linoleic acid (LA) and gamma linolenic acid (GLA), such as evening primrose (Oenothera biennis) and black currant (Ribes nigrum) oils.
+Omega-6 fatty acids are available in supplemental oils that contain linoleic acid (LA) and GLA, such as EPO (Oenothera biennis) and black currant (Ribes nigrum) oils.
 Spirulina (often called blue-green algae) also contains GLA.